On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Results and Discussion

 \subsection{Example: Lossy Bosonic Chain}

 For our final example we consider a periodic boundary chain of $L$ sites hosting non-interacting bosons collectively coupled to a cavity.
 In momentum space, the Hamiltonian reads

 where $a$ and $a^{\dagger}$, respectively annihilate and create photons in the cavity whilst $b_{k}$ and $b^{\dagger}_{k}$ respectively annihilate and create bosons in the chain with momenta $k \in \{\frac{2\pi}{L}, \frac{4\pi}{L}, ..., \frac{2\pi L}{L}\}$.
 We also define $n_{k}$ as the boson number operator for momentum $k$, i.e. $n_{k} = b_{k}^{\dagger}b_{k}$.
 Photon loss is introduced into the cavity via a single jump operator $L = a$ and we fix ourselves to half-filling, i.e. the total number of bosons is always $L/2$.
 The master equation formed from these operators was studied in Ref. \cite{FreezingExample3} in the context of dissipative phase transitions of a cavity-immersed quantum gas.
 Importantly this setup possesses a series of $L/2$ commuting strong symmetry operators of the form $S_{k} = n_{k} + n_{k + \pi}$ with $k \leq \pi$.
 In Ref. \cite{FreezingExample3} it was observed that, for the initial states considered, the individual trajectories in this system always freeze to a symmetry subspace.
-Here we unravel this phenomenon of dissipative freezing using the intuition we have built up.
-Notably we also describe how, beyond a certain system size and for certain initial states, dissipative freezing is not guaranteed between all subspaces due to the presence of traceless non-decaying modes in the Liouvillian.
+Here we unravel this phenomenon of dissipative freezing using the intuition we have built.
+Notably we also describe how, beyond a certain system size and for certain initial states, dissipative freezing is not guaranteed due to the fact that the inter-sector gap closes for certain pairs of subspaces, i.e $\Delta^{(\alpha_{1}, \alpha_{2})} \rightarrow 0$.